AshleyF/didahdit.com/README.md

 # Morse Code site - didahdit.com

-I plan to build a nice site for learning Morse Code, abbreviations and codes for ham radio CW QSOs.
+I building a little site for learning Morse Code, abbreviations and codes for ham radio CW QSOs.
-For the moment, here are some idea and nice sites and apps out there:
+Here are some ideas and nice sites and apps out there:

 ## Ideas